Sony 18-135mm F3.5-5.6 OSS E-mount lens review by Aavo

 Added day later:

 After whole day shooting outdoor I have changed sharpness rating from 4,5 to 5.
 If to think, that this is 7,5x zoom from wide angle to long enough tele, and to think about the cost of this lens, then this zoom deserves sharpness rating 5.

 I have made 2 shots with 135(202)mm FL for extreme task.
 You can find these at Random shots (59), April 18, 2018.
 It is impressive for me, that light gray text with 1,5mm height on the blue lable is fully readable from 5,0m distance, if located in centre area of the frame even at max aperture F5,6 for this FL.
 And these are not test shots - these are real world shots - handheld, stabilisation on and no PP.

 Added final thoughts after 2 weeks use:

-Highly recommended for every day use and travelling, if you have at least 1 fast prime (proper for your needs) to compensate not so fast max aperture (compared to 16-70/4 and 18-105/4) at the longer end .
+Highly recommended for every day use and travelling, if you have at least 1 fast prime (proper for your needs) to compensate not fast enough max aperture (compared to 16-70/4 and 18-105/4).

 After my first longer trip with this zoom in Sept 2018:

 The main reasons I keep it, is sharpness with nice color and 7,5x zoom.
 It is smaller and lighter compared to PZ 18-105/4 G OSS.